xliusufe/FactSum/README.md

 # FactSum
 R package "FactSum" Calculates the factorial of a large integer, which may be much greater than the maximum memery of any data type.
+FactSum implements dramatically fast.
+It takes only 2.57 seconds to cumpute 10000! (it approximates 2.8E35660), and 2.98 seconds to cupute 10000! and sum=1!+2!+3!+...+10000!.

 # Installation